RTEMS/rtems-docs/user/start/development.rst

    time to time.

-The following procedure assumes you have installed and configured your host operating.
+The following procedure assumes you have installed and configured your host operating system.
 It also assumes you have installed any dependent packages needed when building the tools and the kernel.

 You need to select a location to build and install the RTEMS Tool chain and RTEMS.
 Make sure there is plenty of disk space and a fast disk is